Working in Retirement: How Does It Impact Your Retirement Accounts, Social Security, and More?

 Will Continuing to Work Affect Your Required Minimum Distributions (RMDs) And Contributions?

-Generally, no. You will still be required to meet your RMDs after the age of 72 to avoid a tax penalty.
+Generally, no. You will still be required to meet your RMDs in your 70s to avoid a tax penalty.
 This applies to most retirement accounts such as 401(k)s and IRAs.
+The age at which you start required minimum distributions will depend on your age now.

 If you are working, you can often delay these RMD requirements if you meet certain guidelines.
 These include owning less than 5% of the company you work for.